 As is the norm in France, the contrat was signed before a Notary (Notaire) who “advised” both parties on its content.
 The English court found there was no good evidence from the Notary to show what advice was given.

 Having heard evidence from both the husband and wife, the Judge did not give weight to their contrat de mariage.
 His decision was based, not on the fact that there was no legal advice or financial disclosure, but because of the following circumstances:

 - This agreement had not been the subject of previous discussion between the parties

-- It was presented to W on the day before the wedding when she was in a state of great turmoil (because her father was gravely unwell and died soon after the wedding)
+- It was presented to the wife on the day before the wedding when she was in a state of great turmoil (because her father was gravely unwell and died soon after the wedding)

 - She had no chance to consider its contents.
 In particular, she had no chance to discuss it with her family and to ask their views on it

-- W had given no thought before the meeting to the choice of marital regime and that she was unfamiliar with the concept
+- The wife had given no thought before the meeting to the choice of marital regime and that she was unfamiliar with the concept

 - She had no understanding and gave no thought to the implications of the agreement and its effect